seabeya/tech-stack/docker/README.md

   - `-v` - Removes all volumes associated with the containers.
   - `<service1> <service2> <service3>` - Stops and removes only the selected services
 - `docker compose ps`: Displays the status of services defined in the compose.yaml file.
-- `docker compose ls`: Lists the running Docker Compose projects.
+- `docker compose ls`: Lists the running Docker Compose containers.
 - `docker compose build`: Builds Docker images specified in the compose.yaml file without starting any services.
-- `docker compose run <Service_Name> <Command>`: Starts the specified service (<service_name>) defined in the docker-compose.yml file and runs the provided command within that service's container.
+- `docker compose run <-Options> <Service_Name> <Command>`: Starts the specified service defined in the docker-compose.yml file and runs the provided command within that service's container.
   - `--rm` - Removes the service's container automatically after it's stopped.

 <p align="right">